tiagofsanchez/reactnd-project-myreads-starter/notes.md

 ## Many Authors

-how to take care of many authors
+how to take care of many authors and render them inline with one another

 ```jsx
 {